II-IronMan-II/Snowflake_Hotel_Booking_DE_Projet/README.md

 ## 🏗 Technical Architecture
 The project follows a modular data engineering workflow within the Snowflake ecosystem:

 1.  **Ingestion:** Loading raw data into Snowflake stages.
 2.  **Transformation:** Using SQL to handle date formatting, deduplication, and missing values.
 3.  **Aggregation:** Creating summary tables for optimized dashboard performance.
-4.  **Visualization:** Connecting the Gold-layer tables to a dashboard for stakeholder review.
+4.  **Visualization:** Connecting the Gold-layer tables to a dashboard (Snowsight) for stakeholder review.

 ---